-The Cardinals claimed Hamilton off of waivers in late March, Hamilton seemed like an option to make some noise among a lackluster wide receiver group.
+The Cardinals claimed Hamilton off of waivers in late March, and at the time he seemed like an option to make some noise within the context of a lackluster wide receiver group.
 His showing in minicamp must not have impressed the Arizona brass enough, however, as he's now set to hit the open market if unclaimed through waivers.

 A sixth-round pick of the Bengals in 2013, Hamilton has seen NFL snaps the past two years.
 In 14 games between the Steelers and Texans, he posted 18 catches (on 34 targets) for 242 yards and two touchdowns.
 With just one reception at the latter locale, he was subjected to waivers and finds himself in a lacking wideout room.
 Behind Larry Fitzgerald, only J.J.
 Nelson has made a splash as a pro, meaning Hamilton will vie with Chad Williams, Carlton Agudosi, Rashad Ross and any other receivers that arrive in the desert this offseason.